 Matched Betting (arbing) is a way of making money for free from claiming bookmakers free bets, it’s not gambling, and is pretty much risk free.

 Although we are not actually gambling, Matched Betting does involve placing bets.
-The difference is that we are placing the bets in a way that guarantees us a profit, no matter what the outcome.
+The difference is we are placing bets in an order that guarantees a profit, no matter what the outcome.

 The way matched betting works is by leveraging out risk free profits from the bookmakers free bets (the sort you get when you open a new account), and from reload bets (existing customer offers).

-Before we start opening bookmakers accounts and placing bets, we need to get ourselves a betting exchange account, as this is imperative to making money from Matched Betting.
+Before we start opening bookmakers accounts and using free bets, we need to get ourselves a betting exchange account, as this is imperative to making money from Matched Betting.

 Opening A Betting Exchange Account

-It’s very important to get things in order when you are using the Matched Betting technique, so you will first need to open an account with one of the betting exchanges.
-We need a betting exchange account in order to lay our qualifying bets, so that we don’t lose money (this will become clearer as we go along).
+It’s very important to get things in order when you are using the Matched Betting technique.
+So you will first need to open an account with one of the betting exchanges.
+We need a betting exchange account in order to lay our qualifying bets.
+This ensures that we don’t lose money (this will become clearer as we go along).

 The main betting exchanges are…………